 In my video below I talk about a really bad episode of depression that left me wishing that I didn’t exist.
 I had to learn to let go of this negative thought and tell my depression “I wish to live” instead of listening to it shouting the opposite at me.
 Through mindfulness, I consciously decided to take my depression head-on and say, “I am excited to wake up tomorrow.”

-Then I refined that statement even further to say, “I am excited to wake up to tomorrow to do X Y & Z.”
+Then I refined that statement even further to say, “I am excited to wake up tomorrow to do X Y & Z.”

-Examples of positive self talk: “I am excited to wake up tomorrow to see the Sun Rise, read my book, and see my kids’ smiling faces.
+Examples of Positive Self Talk: “I am excited to wake up tomorrow to see the Sun Rise, read my book, and see my kids’ smiling faces.”
 Or to pet my cats or to walk my dog or whatever it is that you really find joy in doing and experiencing.

 Flip the script on the negative self-talk your depression is saying to you, and say the opposite.
 Say that you are excited to live, you are excited to get up in the morning, and you are excited to get out of bed.

-Step 3: Write Your Affirmation Mantra
+- Write Your Affirmation Or Mantra

-The affirmation mantra contains the supporting evidence and reasons why the positive thought is true.
-The affirmation mantra, as you say it over and over to yourself, is what shifts your perspective to a positive one.
+The affirmation or mantra contains the supporting evidence and reasons why the positive thought is true.
+The affirmation or mantra, as you say it over and over to yourself, is what shifts your perspective to a positive one.
 This is the tool that helps you uncover the evidence and sends you off on the positive track.

 Example of Positive Affirmation Mantra To Combat Negative Thoughts: I’m good enough, I’m smart enough, and gosh darn it, people like me! – Stuart Smalley

 Comment down below if you know who Stuart Smalley is!